wyattowalsh/producthuntdb/docs/source/kaggle-notebook.md

 **Solution**:

-1. Verify all three secrets configured: `KAGGLE_USERNAME`, `KAGGLE_KEY`, `KAGGLE_DATASET_SLUG`
+1. Verify all three secrets configured: `KAGGLE_USERNAME`, `KAGGLE_KEY`
-2. Check dataset slug format: `username/dataset-name`
-3. Ensure you have write permissions for the dataset
+2. Ensure you have write permissions for the `wyattowalsh/producthuntdb` dataset
-4. Verify dataset exists on Kaggle (create manually if needed)
+3. Verify dataset exists on Kaggle (create manually if needed)

 ## Example Output